 However if you try and get out and spend more time in other less obvious Italian destinations and perhaps just visit those major destinations as part of a day trip or perhaps a one night stay, then a Italy backpacking budget of 60 Euros/day becomes much more realistic.

-There is a fair degree of regional variation in prices too and generally the further south you go, the cheaper things get.
-Even the capital Rome is perhaps a fraction cheaper than the likes of Milan in the north.
-Certainly if you head into the more rural south you should be able to see your money lasting longer while the best value is to be found on the island of Scily.
+There is a fair degree of regional variation in prices to consider too and generally speaking, the further south you go, the cheaper things get.
+Even the capital Rome is a fraction cheaper than the likes of Milan in the north.
+Certainly if you head into the more rural south you should be able to see your money lasting longer while the best value is to be found on the island of Sicily.

 More Comfortable Italy Backpacking Budget

 As is the case in many countries, the expensive places are generally the ones that are most worth visiting.
 The problem with Italy is that there are so many of them and a city like Venice really doesn’t need budget travellers to make a huge amount from tourism and as such does little to cater for them.
 By pushing your budget up to 80 Euros a day, you can afford to spend more time in the pricier destinations but you will still have to be a bit smart with where you eat and drink in order to stick to that.
 Regularly preparing your own food and drinks in hostel kitchens is a good idea.

 A slightly larger budget, could also be used to splash out on a better standard of accommodation.
 Italy is full of great options if you’re looking for a warm welcome with plenty of family-run guesthouses in the cities.
 For something a bit different in more rural areas, try staying in monastery accommodation to properly unwind and enjoy the peace and tranquillity.

 How much do things cost in Italy?

 |Train from Pisa to Rome (around 3 hours)||€15-40|

 |Flight from Milan to Palermo (1 hour 45 mins)||€15-50 + Baggage Fees|